base/base/docs/specs/interop/messaging.md

 ### Executing Messages

+An executing message is represented by the [ExecutingMessage event][event] that is emitted by the `CrossL2Inbox` predeploy.
+This event is coupled to a `CALL` with the payload that is emitted within the event, allowing introspection of the data without needing to do call tracing.
-All the information required to satisfy the invariants MUST be included in the calldata of the function that is used to execute messages.
+All of the information required to satisfy the invariants MUST be included in this event.

+[event]: ./predeploys.md#executingmessage-event

 Both the block builder and the verifier use this information to ensure that all system invariants are held.